-Apple has yet to comment on the recent attacks on iTunes or confirm if they were specific hacks or rather some sophisticated bug that can perform very specific actions such as draining the money from your iTunes gift card.
+Apple has yet to admit that the recent attacks on iTunes were specific hacks rather than some sophisticated bug that can perform very specific actions such as draining the money from your iTunes gift card.

-According to PC Pro, nothing has been confirmed on whether the attacks were of just one massive one or simple attacks targeting individuals.
+According to PC Pro, nothing has been defined on whether the attacks were a massive type of an attack or more of simple attacks targeting individuals.

-Nonetheless, these hackings may result in the draining of an amount that could total up to the millions of dollars, according to TribbleAgency.com.
+Nonetheless, these hackings may result in the draining of an amount that could total up in the millions of dollars according to TribbleAgency.com.

-The hacking reportedly occurred with the download of free game apps with one game – "Sega's Kingdom Conquest" – consistently coming up on complaints.
+The hacking reportedly occurred with the download of free game apps with one game namely "Sega's Kingdom Conquest" consistently coming up on complaints.
 Other free games have also been used to target users.

 So far Apple has refused to comment on the issue.